busla/MerkOrCore/README.markdown

     3) "wordclass"
     4) "noun"

+Run the Redis server with the following command in the project root directory:

+`redis-server ./redis.config`

 This assures you that the MerkOr data is loaded but you don't have to study redis-cli to use the MerkOrCore API.
 For those interested in inspecting the data directly, for example with redis-cli, the structure of the Redis data is shown in the file `merkor_redis_structure.txt`.

 ### MerkOrCore API